prashanthannam/HelmetDetectionYOLOV3/README.md

 <h2>Detecting Helmet Violators in Traffic using YOLO and OCR</h2>

 Project description: The system aims at detecting riders without helmet along with their number plates from traffic footage to extract Registration number.

+It tries to detect all the bikes in the image and segragates them into non-helmet bikes and helmet-bikes using the trained model.
+If there is no helmet, the number plate of the bike is cropped and sent to OCR where the registration number will be extracted and displayed on the screen.

+For implementin this project we used YOLOv3(You only look once is a state-of-the-art, real-time object detection system) for the backend Machine Learning part and the UI is built using Django.

 <img src="Helmet_Detection.gif" width="900">